 They come in a wide range of colors.
-The most popular coat colors are chocolate, chestnut, gold, brown, fawn and cream.
-They can either be a solid color, two colors, or even tricolor.
+The most popular coat colors are chocolate, chestnut, gold, brown, fawn, and cream.
+They can be a solid color, two colors, or even have tricolor coats.
 A puppy’s coat color may change as they get older.
 They tend to only change shades rather than entire colors, so bear this in mind when you are looking for a puppy.

 Because his Poodle parent is a hypoallergenic dog, many breeders will claim that the Cavapoo is too.
 However, while this may be true, it is important to remember that it’s not a guarantee.
 If you are seeking an allergy-friendly dog, then you should consider getting a breed from the list of hypoallergenic dogs that are guaranteed to be allergy friendly.

 The Cavapoo’s exercise requirements will vary depending on which parent he takes after more.
 While it is possible that he may be calm and docile, most Cavapoo parents claim that they are super energetic for such a small pup.
 The majority of the mix is medium-energy dogs who will need around 30 to 60 minutes of exercise a day.
 They need mental stimulation throughout the day.
 Rope toys for tug-of-war or frisbees for fetch will do well.
 Toys that you can stuff with treats also do well.